harshakrishna15/yt-dlp-gui/README.md

 ## yt-dlp GUI

-A small Tkinter GUI for yt-dlp.
-It installs yt-dlp from PyPI (`yt-dlp[default]`) and lets you download without the command line.
+A lightweight Tkinter interface for `yt-dlp` that handles installs and downloads for you—no command line needed.

-### Run it
+### Quick start

-1. From the repository root, ensure you have a Python build with Tk installed (python.org installers include Tk; Homebrew users can `brew install python-tk@3.12`).
+1) Install Python with Tk support
+   - python.org builds include Tk.
+   - Homebrew users: `brew install python-tk@3.12`.

-2. Create/activate a venv and install deps:
+2) Create a virtual environment and install dependencies:

 ```bash
 python3 -m venv .venv